 “The rain before would not destroy houses and nature but now it comes with full power, destroying everything and that affects the water as well.”

-According to USAid, the number of rainfall incidents in the aid-dependent country is likely to decrease — but each rainfall will be more intense, leading to droughts and floods.
+According to USAid, the amount of rainfalls, incidents in the aid-dependant country is likely to decrease—but each rainfall will be more intense, leading to droughts and floods.

 The threat was highlighted in March when Malawi was hit by torrential rains from Cyclone Idai, killing 59 people.
-The storm also cut a swath through Mozambique and Zimbabwe, leaving nearly 1 000 dead.
+The storm also cut a swathe through Mozambique and Zimbabwe, leaving nearly 1 000 people dead.

 “I got into fishing 13 years ago because I had no other option, I never went to school.
 But it has brought me good money,” he said.

-By sunset, the balls of fishing net lay stretched out on the beach and both buyers and fishers negotiate prices.
+By sunset, the balls of fishing net lay stretched out on the beach and both buyers and fishermen negotiate prices.